 I have been teaching English at UW-Madison since 2000 and currently serve as the Interim Director of the ESL Program.
 I teach a number of subjects and courses here including writing, reading, and pronunciation and academic skills preparation.
 Additionally, I am involved with teacher training for international teaching assistants as well as undergraduate and graduate students who are pursuing a TESOL teaching certificate.
 I am currently part of a collaborative academic writing project between UW-Madison and the Universidad Tecnológica in Uruguay.
 In the past I have also worked as a teacher trainer with the Fulbright-Hays Program, the National African Languages Resource Center, and the Gyeonggi-do Institute for Foreign Language Education in Korea.
 When I’m not teaching, I like to spend time traveling with my wife and playing sports with my sons or pursuing my other passion in life: music.
 I regularly perform, record, and tour with a Chicago based blues group called the Cash Box Kings.
 I look forward to teaching you and helping you pursue your academic goals.

-I have been teaching English for over twenty years and I am still delighted that this is my career.
-Many of my teaching years were spent in Minneapolis (where I got my MA in TESOL), and a couple were spent in Buenos Aires.
+I have been teaching English for many years and I am still delighted that this is my career.
+Some of my teaching years were spent in Minneapolis (where I got my MA in TESOL), and a couple were spent in Buenos Aires.
 I’ve done teacher training in Turkey and China, as well as here at the UW-Madison.
-Reading and writing are areas that interest me, and I’m happy to help you grow in those areas as well.
-Having said that, I never pass up the opportunity to teach grammar, speaking (and pronunciation) or listening either; I enjoy it all and look forward to coaching you in any and all skill areas.
+Reading and writing are areas that interest me, and I’m happy to help you grow in those areas.
+Having said that, I never pass up the opportunity to teach grammar, speaking (and pronunciation) or listening either; I enjoy it all, and look forward to coaching you in any and all skill areas.